segmentio/segment-docs/src/connections/destinations/catalog/magellan-ai/index.md

 ### Install, Third-Party Event

-Magellan AI's API spec requires a user agent, but Segment's iOS library does not provide user agent information in the event context.
-In order to use this action with the Segment's iOS library, you may provide either a static user agent string or a placeholder value in the mapping.
+Magellan AI's API spec requires a user agent, but Segment's [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/apple/) library does not provide user agent information in the event context.
+In order to use this action with Segment's Swift library, you can provide either a static user agent string or a placeholder value in the mapping.
 ]: #